 For more resources on autism, you may find our articles on how to talk to someone with high functioning autism, autism quotes, and book, movie, tv characters on autism spectrum helpful.
 Additionally, learn more about whether elderly people with autism need home care.

-One of the crucial aspects of understanding the close connection between autism and addictions is recognizing the coping mechanisms and challenges faced by individuals with autism, which can potentially lead to addictive behaviors.
+One of the crucial aspects of understanding the close connection between autism and addiction is recognizing the coping mechanisms and challenges faced by individuals with autism, which can potentially lead to addictive behaviors.

 Autistic individuals may resort to self-medication and utilize coping mechanisms to manage challenges like overwhelming sensory experiences, social difficulties, and emotional regulation issues.
 This behavior can further increase the risk of addiction in individuals with autism [3].